jenschr/EdgeToApp/Lecture12/simple-realtime-graph/README.md

-# Getting Started with Create React App
+# Realtime Graph in a React App

-Small React project that reads the onboard SHT31 temperature and moisture sensor and sends the data to a MQTT server.
+Small React project that receives data (temperature and moisture) from a MQTT server and displays the result in an ApexChart.
 Use with [https://github.com/jenschr/EdgeToApp/tree/main/Lecture12/EdgeEnvironmentMqtt](https://github.com/jenschr/EdgeToApp/tree/main/Lecture12/EdgeEnvironmentMqtt).

 ## Available Scripts